Sewickley, Pennsylvania: Surrounding and adjacent neighborhoods

-Sewickley has four land borders with Edgeworth to the northwest, Glen Osborne to the southwest, Sewickley Heights to the northeast, and Aleppo Township to the east.
+Sewickley has four land borders with Edgeworth to the northwest, Glen Osborne to the southeast, Sewickley Heights to the northeast, and Aleppo Township to the east.
 Across the Ohio River, Sewickley runs adjacent with Moon Township and Coraopolis with the Sewickley Bridge as the direct link to the former.

 Along with the four land borders, plus Bell Acres, Glenfield, Haysville, Leetsdale, Leet Township, and Sewickley Hills, Sewickley is located in the Quaker Valley School District.
 Together, these boroughs and townships constitute a loosely defined region in northwestern Allegheny County.
 Most of these municipalities – not including Leetsdale and parts of Leet Township – share the Sewickley post office and its 15143 zip code.

 Demographics

 The population of Sewickley peaked in the 1960 census, with over 6,000 residents.
 As of the 2010 census, there were 3,827 people with 1,765 households and 950 families residing in the borough's 1,965 housing units.
 The racial makeup of the borough was 88.8% White, 7.3% African American, with the remainder of other races or multi-racial.
 No other single race represented more than 2% of the population.
 Hispanics represented less than 2% of the population.

 According to the 2011–15 American Community Survey, the median household income in the borough was about $91,735 and the median family income was $118,507.
 The per capita income for the borough was about $54,149.